loading spinner

 Best of all, you’ll…

-• Explore Dubrovnik, a historic city and a UNESCO World Heritage Site, during an expert-led virtual field trip.
+• Explore Dubrovnik, a historic city and a UNESCO World Heritage Site, during an expert-led online field trip.

-• Enjoy a virtual field trip to Diocletian’s Palace and learn how the city of Split has grown around this important fortress and UNESCO World Heritage Site.
+• Enjoy an online field trip to Diocletian’s Palace and learn how the city of Split has grown around this important fortress and UNESCO World Heritage Site.

-• Discover the town of Sibenik, the Adriatic island of Hvar and the fortified town of Korcula during virtual field trips with local experts.
+• Discover the town of Sibenik, the Adriatic island of Hvar and the fortified town of Korcula during online field trips with local experts.

 General Notes